District Office Leases

 - What should I do with a fully executed (signed) copy of the lease?

-- Once the Member and the Landlord have signed the lease and the Attachment, send the originals to the Administrative Counsel (217 Ford HOB).
+- Once the Member and the Landlord have signed the lease and the Attachment, send the documents back to the Administrative Counsel (217 Ford HOB).
 We will make a final review, sign the lease, and send the documents to Finance for immediate processing and payment.

 - Can we send a faxed copy of the final lease?

 - Once a lease is completely executed, you may fax us a copy of the lease to 202-225-6999 in order to expedite the approval process.
-However, you must follow-up by sending us the original document with authentic signatures.
+Administrative Counsel no longer requires receipt of original documents with authentic signatures; electronic and faxed copies of the final lease documents are sufficient.

 - Does the Member need to actually sign the lease?